 The Georgia Tech Student Government Association: http://sga.gatech.edu/ has a list of attorneys who provide free legal counseling to Georgia Tech students.

-Georgia Tech normally receives copyright complaints via e-mail (to either Cyber Security or Legal Affairs).
+Georgia Tech normally receives copyright complaints via e-mail to email@example.com.
 In the case of first-time complaints, we will check to see who was assigned the IP and follow the procedures listed below.
 In cases of second or third complaints, we will check the date the individual confirmed action regarding the first complaint against the date of the follow-up complaint.
 With the delays from detection to notification to the Institute and delays between receipt by Legal Affairs and receipt by Cyber Security, a second detection can occur before the student responds to the first.
 Therefore, a second violation will only apply as a second violation if it is after such time as notification has been made.

 After confirming the subscriber information of the individual who was assigned the IP at the time of the copyright infringement, Cyber Security will also determine the number of previous copyright offenses for that user (i.e. first, second, third, etc).
 The user will be notified of this information as well as the next steps he must take.
 The response to the copyright infringer is based on whether the individual is a student, an employee, or a third party and the number of previous complaints.